 Ta dah!
 Introducing our newest Macha blend, Raspberry Matcha.
 A fabulous pairing of earthy premium matcha powder with tart raspberries and goji berries, this blend is delicious as a latte, on ice, or added to a smoothie.
 Raspberries are high in fibre, great for promoting eye health and are a source of antioxidants.

-Matcha Tasting Menu.
+If you think there are too many to choose from, why not try our Matcha Tasting Menu.
 These offer a great opportunity to try all matcha blends and they make fabulous gifts for lovers of premium matcha.

 How to prepare Matcha